The Corn Is Green (1979 film): Plot

 Middle-aged Lilly Moffatt (Katharine Hepburn) sets up a school in a Welsh coal mining town, despite the determined opposition of the local squire (Bill Fraser).
 Eventually, she considers giving up.
 Then she discovers a promising student Morgan Evans (Ian Saynor), a miner seemingly destined for a life of hard work and heavy drink.
 With renewed hope, she works hard to help him realise his potential.

 Through diligence and perseverance, Morgan gets the opportunity to take an examination for Oxford University with, hopefully, a prized scholarship.
 Moffatt, the rest of the teachers, and their students are hopeful Morgan will pass the Oxford interview, and so he does.

 However, Bessie Watty (Toyah Willcox), a young woman who has recently given birth to Morgan's child, blackmails the faculty into giving her part of Morgan's scholarship money in order to help raise the baby.
 The conniving young woman has designs on another male suitor.
 Instead, Moffatt volunteers to adopt the child so that Morgan's academic future will not be ruined and Watty will be free to marry another man, unfettered by her responsibility to the child (since she and her affianced never really cared for it in the first place).
-Morgan quickly hears about Watty's scandalous, self-serving motives, and insists upon raising the child himself.
-Through a heartfelt and persuasive conversation, Moffatt convinces the young man to continue his higher education and contribute something to the world.
+Morgan quickly hears about Watty's scandalous, self-serving motives, and insists upon marrying Watty and throwing away his big chance to go to Oxford.
+Through a heartfelt and persuasive conversation, Moffatt offers to care for the baby and convinces the young man to continue his higher education and contribute something to the world.
+Morgan realizes she is right, and also, that he will be a better father to his son when he is graduated from Oxford.